 Rats are clever animals.
 They are constantly exploring and learning about their environment, and they adapt quickly to change.
-Because they are experts at hiding, you may not see rats in the garden, so it’s important to learn how to recognize signs of their presence.
+Since they are experts at hiding, you may not see rats in the garden, so it’s important to learn how to recognize signs of their presence.

 Do Rats Rummage in Gardens?

 Do rats rummage in gardens?
 Yes.
 Rats feed on plants and chew on ornaments and structures in the garden.
-Dense ground covers and hedges with branches near the ground provide hiding places, while other vegetation, garden vegetables and berries provide them with important sources of food.
+Dense groundcovers and hedges with branches near the ground provide hiding places, while other vegetation, garden vegetables, and berries provide them with important sources of food.

 Where do rats live in the garden?
 Rats live in thick vegetation that covers the ground, such as English ivy and blackberry patches, as well as underground tunnels.
 You may find them in stacks of firewood and material such as newspapers and cardboard that are stacked for recycling.
-Construction materials, compost piles and thick mulch also provide safe havens for rats in the garden.
+Construction materials, compost piles, and thick mulch also provide safe havens for rats in the garden.

 Deterrents for Rats in the Garden